germany insider facts

 Now here are some good news.
 If you come from a country that requires a visa for Germany, and you want to travel to other European countires as well, you can apply for a Schengen Visa.
 That means you need only one visa, and you are eligible to travel to certain countries of the Schengen area.

-A Schengen visa is valid for these countries: Austria, Belgium, Denmark, Finland, France, Germany, Greece, Iceland, Italy, Luxemburg, Norway, Portugal, Spain, Sweden, and The Netherlands.
+A Schengen visa is valid for these countries: Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Lichtenstein, Lithuania, Luxemburg, Malta, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, Switzerland and The Netherlands.

 If Germany is your main destination you apply for the Schengen visa at the German embassy or consulate of your home country.
 If any other Schengen country is your main destination, you get your Schengen visa from this country's embassy.

-For more information and downloadable Schengen visa applications, go to the Schengen Visa website.
+For more information and downloadable Schengen visa applications (at the bottom of the page), go to the Federal Foreign Office website.

 Travel to Germany - Customs formalities